jfargentino/ppsd/README.md

    - `-D 1000000` adjust for measured drift if less than 1000000ppb
    - `-o -500000000 -O +500000000` offset correction by temporary frequency change

+#### drift limit, option '-D'
 Setting maximum drift to 0 avoid drift correction (the default behaviour), any other value is a security in case something goes wrong so evaluated drift is far too big to be honest...
-My guess use something like twice the clock drift should be sufficient.
+My guess use something like 1000ppm (1000000ppb) is good enough.
+Or twice the clock drift if you're panaoid.

+#### offset limits, options '-o' and '-O'
-Offset correction can be done by abrutly setting the clock or temporary changing its frequency.
-For this, 2 thresholds are used: `-o` for the min and `-O` the max.
+Offset correction can be done by abrutly by setting the clock, or smoothly by temporary changing the clock frequency.
+For this, 2 thresholds are used: `-o` for the min and `-O` the max offset.

+If min > max then no offset compensation, this is the default behaviour.

-Then when measured offset is between the min and the max, `ppsd` temporary adjust the clock frequency to compensate its offset.
+When estimated offset is between the min and the max, `ppsd` temporary adjust the clock frequency to compensate the offset.

 If you want to always abruptly set the clock, use the same value for the min and the max.
-If min > max then no offset compensation, this is the default behaviour.

 Using 2 thresholds enable to avoid any jump in the past while jump in the future still doable to quickly compensate for very big negative offset.
+For example, use `-o -1000000 -O +500000000` to slow frequency when offset is greater than -1ms, thus abruptly change clock when when clock late by more than 1ms and never jump in the past.

 **TODO** std dev divisor to avoid clock setting, from 2 to 1...<br>